ArminJo/DigistumpArduino/README.md

 ![Burn Bootloader](https://github.com/ArminJo/DigistumpArduino/blob/master/pictures/Micronucleus_Burn_Bootloader.jpg)<br/>

-2. Run one of the Windows [scripts](https://github.com/ArminJo/micronucleus-firmware/tree/master/utils) like e.g. the [Burn_upgrade-t85_default.cmd](utils/Burn_upgrade-t85_default.cmd).
+2. Run one of the Windows [scripts](https://github.com/ArminJo/micronucleus-firmware/tree/master/utils) like e.g. the [0_Upgrade-t85_recommended.cmd](https://github.com/ArminJo/micronucleus-firmware/tree/master/utils/0_Upgrade-t85_recommended.cmd).
 The internal mechanism is described [here](https://github.com/ArminJo/micronucleus-firmware/blob/master/firmware/upgrades/README.md).<br/>
-You may also test the [t85_agressive bootloader](https://github.com/ArminJo/micronucleus-firmware#configuration-overview).
+You may also test the t85_agressive bootloader, [a configuration overwiew is available here](https://github.com/ArminJo/micronucleus-firmware#configuration-overview).
 It works for my boards but the USB timing is not guaranteed as stable as in the other configurations.

 ## Flash the bootloader to a bricked device